RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Geography/Stars/Carbonprint.md

 Carbonprint is a [[Encyclopedia Mysenvaria/Geography/Topics/Stars|star]] created by the [[Encyclopedia Mysenvaria/History/Biographies/Gods/Elemental Gods/God of Carbon|God of Carbon]] to document their creation of their own [[Encyclopedia Mysenvaria/Biology/Organisms|organisms]], namely a number of [[Encyclopedia Mysenvaria/Biology/Animal|animals]].
 It is related to but not a descendant of the [[Encyclopedia Mysenvaria/Geography/Stars/Star Systems/Mitosis Star System|Mitosis Star System]].
-# Etymology

-> [!note]
-> Etymology is not necessary.
-It should detail where the name of the animal in different languages across the Plane comes from.
 # History

 # Famous Translations